dlatk/dlatk/doc/source/fwinterface/fwflag_reducer_to_lexicon.rst

 Description
 ===========

 Writes the reduction model to a specified lexicon.
-The lexicon MySQL table will be written to the *permaLexicon* database by default.
+The lexicon MySQL table will be written to the *dlatk_lexicon* database by default.

 Argument and Default Value
 ==========================